bzisjo/vscode-spice-support/vsc-extension-quickstart.md

 * `package.json` - this is the manifest file in which you declare your language support and define the location of the grammar file that has been copied into your extension.
 * `syntaxes/SPICE.tmLanguage` - this is the Text mate grammar file that is used for tokenization.
 * `language-configuration.json` - this is the language configuration, defining the tokens that are used for comments and brackets.
+* `snippets/snippets.json` - the file containing all snippets.

 ## Get up and running straight away